 Length of Leave

-Under the new law, you cannot request a note from a qualified health practitioner such as a physician, nurse, or psychologist, but you can request a note from other types of health care providers such as dentists or Chinese medicine practitioners.
+Ideally, your employees should notify you before they take leave, but under the law, they don’t have to make this notification.
+If they cannot notify you right away, they just need to contact you as soon as possible.
+You can request some information to verify the leave is for a justified cause, but it’s important to be very careful about the information you request.
+Under the new law, you cannot request a note from a qualified health practitioner such as a physician, nurse, or psychologist, but you can request a note from other types of health care providers, such as dentists or homeopathic practitioners.
 If one of your firm’s employees takes leave to help an ill or injured family member, you can ask for that person’s name and relationship to the employee, but again, you cannot legally request a note from a qualified medical practitioner.

 Other Types of Leave